Up to 92,000 boom-era apartments may have defects, committee hears

 Extreme stress

+The need to fund works “places huge strains on owners who have to find the resources to pay the levies in addition to all of their other costs”, she said.

 Andrew Prior, who also owns an apartment in Beacon South Quarter, said he has paid between €220 and €250 per month for the last 30 months to fund repairs.
 “It’s a hardship, but I can afford it.
 I know there’s families there who can’t afford it, and can’t pay.
-Not won’t, can’t,” he told the Committee.
-“Someone deliberately chose not to put fire stopping in the wall outside my apartment… that individual is probably still working in the construction industry right now,” he said.
+Not won’t, can’t,” he told the committee.
+“Someone deliberately chose not to put fire stopping in the wall outside my apartment… that individual is probably still working in the construction industry right now.”

-Matt Cleary, whose firm Bohan Hyland manages more than 80 housing developments around the country, said that he was “deeply frustrated at the lack of financial support” available to residents dealing with these matters.
+Matt Cleary, whose firm Bohan Hyland manages more than 80 housing developments around the country, said he was “deeply frustrated at the lack of financial support” available to residents.
 Once a defect is discovered, he said, the financial impact was immediate.

 Lack of liability

-Eoin O Broin, the Sinn Féin housing spokesman said that building control laws introduced in the 90s were “deliberately designed in such a way that the state had no legal liability and the industry would be trusted to do the right thing”.
+Sinn Féin housing spokesman Eoin Ó Broin, said building control laws introduced in the 1990s were “deliberately designed in such a way that the state had no legal liability and the industry would be trusted to do the right thing”.